kutay-ugurlu/SWD-Detection-in-Rats/README.md

 Training scripts [RatTrainPSD.py](https://github.com/kutay-ugurlu/SWD-Detection-in-Rats/blob/master/Rat/RatTrainPSD.py) and [RatTrainTime.py](https://github.com/kutay-ugurlu/SWD-Detection-in-Rats/blob/master/Rat/RatTrainTime.py) are ready to run and they produce results in JSON and CSV directories.

 ## Comparison Study
-The proposed model is compared to more classical approaches in [SWD Detect with SVM and Tree](https://github.com/kutay-ugurlu/SWD-Detect-with-SVM-and-Tree)
+The proposed model is compared to more classical approaches in [<ins>SWD Detect with SVM and Tree</ins>](https://github.com/kutay-ugurlu/SWD-Detect-with-SVM-and-Tree)